 The subject of Spatial Dimension in a painting is a natural follow-up to my blog on the attributes of color.
 Understanding how to properly use color allows one to create dimension.
 To review briefly, there are three attributes to color: value, intensity and temperature.
-These three attributes can be manipulated to make an object in your painting advance or recede. [...]
+These three attributes can be manipulated to make an object in [...]

 In May, I had the pleasure of teaching the Advancing Your Skills class at the SDP convention.
 One topic presented in the class addressed the attributes of color.
 All colors have three attributes: value, intensity, and temperature.
 These attributes are as important to consider as the color itself.

 Some time ago, a question was posted on Facebook about waxing painted pieces.
 Waxing with a fine quality paste wax after varnish is dry will not only add a rich luster to your painted piece, it will add durability.
-Any piece you’ve painted that will be used in the kitchen or bathroom should have a good coat of wax to [...]
+Any piece you’ve painted that will be used in the kitchen or bathroom should have a [...]

 Details and water drops